 - Stop eating meat from chickens.
 This is a simple concrete change that has a major impact.
 The lives and deaths of chickens are brutal, especially since there are no laws governing their slaughter (they are exempt from the Humane Slaughter Act.)
 And they are small animals so that you only need to skip a few meals of chicken meat to save the life of one animal.
 It’s the kind of change that can really help new vegans feel that they are making a difference.

 From this point, there are any number of steps that new vegans can experiment with.
-Here are a few that Jack and I suggested in Vegan for Life.
+Here are a few simple ideas.
 Each one brings you a little closer to a vegan diet.

 - Make small, easy substitutions:

 - Just Mayo or Vegenaise in place of egg-based mayonnaise

 - Olive oil and vinegar on salads instead of creamy dressings

 - Vegetable broth in place of chicken broth